From abbeys to castles, here are our 10 favourite medieval ruins in Ireland you need to visit in your lifetime.

 9. Fore Abbey – for fascinating monastic history

 Next on our list is the splendid Fore Abbey.
 Founded by Saint Feichin in the 7th century, the ruins of this beautiful Benedictine Abbey can be found in Fore, County Westmeath.
-Like many sites of this nature, Fore suffered frequent attacks and was burnt to the ground on multiple occasions by various raiders, including the infamous Vikings who referred to themselves as the “black foreigners” – a term which today has evolved into “black Irish“.
+Fore suffered frequent attacks and was burnt to the ground on multiple occasions by various raiders, including the infamous Vikings who referred to themselves as the “black foreigners” – a term which today has evolved into “black Irish“.

 Many of the buildings that can be seen on the site today originate from the 15th century and it is reported that over 300 monks once occupied the abbey.
 We can only imagine what a hive of activity this place once was!